I’m Haraldur Thorleifsson

 The album was reviewed on NPR, I performed a little bit of a preview on the Icelandic National Broadcasting Service and we opened up the 2022 Iceland Airwaves.
 I also released a song in Icelandic in 2025 with my two idols, called ‘Öll þín tár’.

-More projects
+More work

 Let’s Walk